spuithori/svelte-ionic-app/README.md

 - Ion Icons implementation will not support md and ios specific icons etc (yet) - name prop does not function - also happening in Vue/React.Similar icon issues arise with other component that can digest custom icons (to check)
 - A IonFooter in a Modal gives weird layout - not happening in Angular, so a thing related to this implementation
 - Adding custom class to Modal/Popover does not work (using controller) - using inline is probably better
+- Routerlink and similar props are untested and also likely do not work.
+Also href needs a bit of testing

 ## Todo
 - Ion Back Button - does not show nor work - rebuild using https://github.com/ionic-team/ionic-framework/blob/main/core/src/components/back-button/back-button.tsx